PromptRails

 Prompt Management Overview

-• User prompt -- A template that renders the user's input into a structured message
+• User prompt -- A template that turns runtime input into the message sent to the model.

-• Model assignment -- Which LLM model to use (with optional fallback)
+• Model assignment -- The primary model and optional fallback model.

-• Input/output schemas -- JSON schemas for validation
+• Input and output schemas -- Optional JSON schemas for validation and structured responses.

-Prompts are workspace-scoped and can be linked to one or more agents.
+Prompts can be executed directly while you iterate, then linked to one or more agents when they are ready.

 Jinja2 Templating